varigence/docs/bimlflex/adf-deployment/adf-deployment.md

 <!-- TODO: Intro statement -->

-Before working with Synapse metadata you should ensure that your environment is configured to use Synapse as per the selected implementation architecture.
-This section will walk you through the required software and system configurations you will need to connect BimlFlex to your Synapse environment.
+Before creating an ADF project some initial software or configurations may be required.
+This section will walk through the required software and system configurations potentially needed to ensure BimlFlex can generate a healthy ADF environment and integration pipelines.

-The recommended architecture is to extract the data to one (or multiple) flat files, zip, upload to blob storage and load the staging environment through use of an EXTERNAL TABLE and PolyBase.
-The following sections covers the additional steps to configure your environment to use an PolyBase Architecture approach.

-If not using the PolyBase Architecture, proceed to [Configuring BimlFlex Setting]

 > [!TIP]
 > For additional details on installing BimlFlex refer to the below guide: